 - PSC 102 Earth Science.
 A brief survey of astronomy, geology, and meteorology.
 Fall, Winter. - PSC 112 Physical Science.
 An introduction to the philosophy and methodology of science with a survey of some basic concepts of physics.
 Fall, Winter. - PSC 201 Physical Science Seminar.
 Current topics of interest in the physical sciences.
+Content varies.
+May be graded pass/fail at instructor's discretion.
 On Demand.